 How to Get Around the Strip on New Year’s Eve

-Las Vegas Boulevard will be closed between Russell and Sahara from 5 p.m. on December 31 to 4 a.m. on January 1.
+If tradition continues to hold, Las Vegas Boulevard will be closed between Russell and Sahara from 5 p.m. on December 31 to 4 a.m. on January 1.
 Surrounding streets will be congested.
-You can park at most of the Strip casinos and back entrances will come in handy after the Strip is closed, including Frank Sinatra Drive to the west and Koval Lane or Paradise Road from the east.
+You can park at most of the Strip casinos and back entrances will come in handy if the Strip is closed, including Frank Sinatra Drive to the west and Koval Lane or Paradise Road from the east.
 But realistically, you shouldn’t be driving at all.
 Even if you have “just a few” drinks, police will be out in big numbers.
 Little tolerance will be shown for alcohol if you get pulled over.
 Your best bet is to take a cab or ride-sharing services like Uber or Lyft.
 Just know that surge-pricing will be in effect.
 In the past, the RTC has provided free services between 6 p.m. and 9 p.m. to at least get reasonably close to the Strip.
 Check the RTC website for the latest information.
 The Las Vegas Monorail is another great option for moving between resorts on the Strip.
 It will run continuously, from 7 a.m. on December 31 to 2 a.m. on January 2, between the MGM Grand and the Westgate/Convention Center on the east side of Las Vegas Boulevard.

 Prohibited Items on the Strip